 \section{The theoretical framework for $pp\to h+X$}

 We consider the process: \be p(P_A)+p(P_B)\to h(P^h)+X \ee

 The basic concept \cite{Jager:2002xm} underlying the theoretical analysis of most high energy interactions is the factorization theorem, which states that the cross-section for large momentum-transfer reactions may be factorized into long-distance pieces that contain the desired information on the structure of the nucleon in terms of its parton densities such as $q(x )$ and fragmentation functions $D^h_q(z)$, and short-distance parts which describe the hard interactions of the partons.
-The strength of this interaction is controlled by the running coupling constant evaluated at a large scale associated with the hard interaction which we denote by $Q^2$.
+The strength of this interaction is controlled by the running strong-interaction coupling constant $\alpha_s$ evaluated at a large scale associated with the hard interaction which we denote by $Q^2$.
+The effective coupling constant falls logarithmically with increasing $Q^2$, $\alpha_s(Q^2)\sim 1/\ln(Q^2/\Lambda^2_{\rm QCD})$, enabling the perturbative QCD analysis for the hard-scale $Q\gg \Lambda_{\rm QCD}$, where $\Lambda_{\rm QCD}\sim 0.3\, {\rm GeV}$.
 The two crucial points here are, on one hand the long-distance contributions are universal, i.e., they are the same in any inelastic reaction under consideration, and on the other hand the short-distance pieces depend only on the large scales related to the large momentum transfer in the overall reaction and, therefore, can be evaluated using QCD perturbation theory.